abigailshilts/myInsta/README.md

 The following **required** functionality is completed:

-- [✅] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [✅] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [✅] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [✅] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [✅] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"
-- [✅] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [✅] User can tap a post to view post details, including timestamp and caption
+- [x] User can tap a post to view post details, including timestamp and caption

 The following **optional** features are implemented:

-- [✅] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo
-- [✅] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling
+- [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling
-- [✅] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
-- [✅] User can use a Tab Bar to switch between a Home Feed tab (all posts) and a Profile tab (only posts published by the current user)
+- [x] User can use a Tab Bar to switch between a Home Feed tab (all posts) and a Profile tab (only posts published by the current user)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):